 A champion or hero in any MOBA is the character on the map that the player controls.
-Each one is unique, and possesses at least – but is not limited to – four abilities which are triggered by the Q, W, E, and R keys.
-All champions possess one ability that is stronger than the others, known as an ‘ultimate’, which has a long cooldown and can only be used occasionally.
+Each one is unique, and possesses at least – but is not limited to – four abilities that are triggered by the Q, W, E, and R keys.
+The ability bound to the R key is known as a champion’s ‘ultimate’, and while extremely powerful, shouldn’t be used recklessly as it is gated by a long cooldown timer.

-In League of Legends there are over 100 different champions to choose from.
-Much like an MMO or class-based shooter, these can be divided into categories which pertain to the unit’s purpose within the team.
+In League of Legends, there are over 150 different champions to choose from.
+Much like an MMO or class-based shooter, these can be divided into categories that pertain to the unit’s purpose within the team.
 Some are marksmen, some are mages, others are damage-absorbing tanks, and some champions don’t comfortably fit into any of these descriptions.

 In a standard League of Legends match there are five champions per team.
 Each champion’s abilities are steadily unlocked and then upgraded by earning experience and buying items using gold.
 Key to both of these enhancements is the killing of minions – AI-controlled monsters that attack enemy fortifications and champions.
 Kill scores of minions in addition to racking up kills against the enemy team and your champ will become extremely powerful in no time at all.